elmbridge/curriculum/Why Elm.md

 You may be asking yourself why you should choose to learn a language that's so different from other tools in the ecosystem. **We'd argue that the experience of working in an alien environment can make you more productive in your home environment, even if the experience is just for a little while.**  You are probably not used to dealing with the constraints of purity, immutability, and static typing, which together make up the basic tenets of **functional programming**.
 These constraints will push you to solve problems in creative ways, and hopefully you will learn strategies that you can employ in other languages.

 We make no claim that functional programming is *better* than other types of programming, but it definitely is *different*.
-We strongly believe that learning a new way to think about programming will make you a better developer, in the same way that learning a second language makes you appreciate the architecture and beauty of the languages you already know.
+We strongly believe that learning a new way to think about programming will make you a better developer, in the same way that learning a foreign language makes you appreciate the architecture and beauty of the languages you already know.

 So let's get started!